eliranwong/wsl2/multimedia/youtube-dl.md

 The video is available at the following link:<br>
 https://www.youtube.com/watch?v=CDdvReNKKuk

-# Example - download video / audio with default formats:
+# Example - download video / audio

+To download a video with default format:

 > youtube-dl https://www.youtube.com/watch?v=CDdvReNKKuk

 To download a youtube audio with default format:

 > youtube-dl -x https://www.youtube.com/watch?v=CDdvReNKKuk

+To download video / audio with specific formats, please read examples below:

 # For example, download a video in mp4